-- Subd.
+Subd.
 3. Each day or partial day of sick leave taken by the teacher shall be subtracted from the teacher's cumulative sick leave total.
-Sick leave from such accumulation shall be granted at full pay, partial days. - Subd.
+Sick leave from such accumulation shall be granted at full pay, partial days.

+Subd.
 4. Any sick leave claim shall be subject to the approval of the principal and the Superintendent as to the validity of the circumstances upon which the claim is based.
 The teacher shall, if requested, furnish such certificates and evidence of facts as may be required for verification.
-Sick leave requests shall be submitted on forms provided for that purpose. - Subd 5.
-Up to twenty (20) days of accumulated sick leave may be used in a contract year to allow the teacher to provide necessary care for the serious or critical illness of a spouse, parent, step-parent, adult child, sibling, or grandparent. - 5.1 Up to fifteen (15) days of accumulated sick leave may be used in a contract year to allow the teacher to provide necessary care for the serious or critical illness of a member of the teacher's household not listed in Subdivision 5.
+Sick leave requests shall be submitted on forms provided for that purpose.

+Subd 5.
+Up to 20 days of accumulated sick leave may be used in a contract year to allow the teacher to provide necessary care for the serious or critical illness of a spouse, parent, step-parent, adult child, sibling, or grandparent.

+5.1 Up to 15 days of accumulated sick leave may be used in a contract year to allow the teacher to provide necessary care for the serious or critical illness of a member of the teacher's household not listed in Subdivision 5.
 Up to five (5) additional days of compensatory leave may also be granted due to illness of a member of the teacher's household not specified in Subdivision 5 with the approval of the Human Resource Department.
-No more than twenty (20) total days may be granted. - 5.2 These days, when used, are deductible from sick leave, but will not reduce the annual availability of personal leave as described in Section 9 of the article, except to the extent the teacher has exhausted his or her sick leave. - Subd.
-6. Up to thirty (30) days of accumulated sick leave may be used in a contract year to attend to adoption procedures or care for a newly-adopted child or for a father with a newborn child.
-Use of these thirty (30) days does not need to occur consecutively.
-For adoption, thirty (30) days of sick leave may be used for adoption processes or up to six (6) weeks following the adoption.
+No more than 20 total days may be granted.

+5.2 These days, when used, are deductible from sick leave, but will not reduce the annual availability of personal leave as described in Section 9 of the article, except to the extent the teacher has exhausted his or her sick leave.

+Subd.
+6. Up to 30 days of accumulated sick leave may be used in a contract year to attend to adoption procedures or care for a newly-adopted child or for a father with a newborn child.
+Use of these 30 days does not need to occur consecutively.
+For adoption, 30 days of sick leave may be used for adoption processes or up to six (6) weeks following the adoption.
 Upon completion of the adoption process additional sick leave may be allowed for the care of a sick child as required by M.S. §181.9413.
 Additional non-compensatory paternity leave shall be granted subject to the terms of Article 12, Section 1, Subd.
 2.2.
-The thirty (30) days of sick leave for fathers of newborns must be used within six (6) months surrounding the birth of the child. - SECTION 2.
+The 30 days of sick leave for fathers of newborns must be used within six (6) months surrounding the birth of the child.

+SECTION 2.
 ATTENDANCE INCENTIVE.
-Teachers who use five (5) or fewer sick leave days per year in the 2013-2014 and 2014-2015 school years will be eligible to receive up to \$600 per year in cafeteria plan credits through an attendance incentive program.
+Teachers who use five (5) or fewer sick leave days per school year will be eligible to receive up to \$600 per year in cafeteria plan credits through an attendance incentive program.
 This program will be in compliance with IRS Code §105, §125 and §129 and will be administered as part of the cafeteria benefits plan (see Article 10, Section 1, Subd.
 4).
-Sick leave used in the previous school year (July 1 through June 30) will determine the teacher's eligibility to convert sick leave scheduled for accrual in the upcoming year (e.g., 2013-2014 sick leave is basis for 2015 conversion).
-Teachers must have a minimum of thirty (30) days in their sick leave bank in order to participate.
+Sick leave used in the previous school year (July 1 through June 30) will determine the teacher's eligibility to convert sick leave scheduled for accrual in the upcoming year.
+Teachers must have a minimum of 30 days in their sick leave bank in order to participate.
 The eligibility for conversion will be based on the following schedule: